The competition between online booking agents has never been higher – with two main players competing for share of the market.

 The social space is an interesting one.
 It’s the place where consumers choose to engage with brands, not the other way around.
 In this space, consumers choose to share their experiences (good and bad) with each other, giving brands the opportunity to create loyal online communities.

-In this space, converting customers into fierce brand advocates can lead to better and more effective sales because the messaging is not coming from brand where credibility is always in question, but rather from family and friends, who are highly trustworthy.
+In this space, converting customers into fierce brand advocates can lead to better and more effective sales because the messaging is not coming from a brand where credibility is always in question, but rather from family and friends, who are highly trustworthy.

 Flight Centre – Facebook